 Our principal uses of cash historically have consisted of payroll and other operating expenses and payments related to the purchase of equipment primarily to support our consumer panel and technical infrastructure required to support our customer base.
-Since the beginning of 2005, we have purchased over \$7.0 million in property and equipment, made \$5.0 million in principal payments on capital lease obligations, and spent \$600,000 as the cash component of consideration paid for acquisitions.
+Since the beginning of 2006, we have purchased over \$10.8 million in property and equipment, exclusive of \$9.4 million of property and equipment funded through landlord allowances received in connection with our new Chicago, Reston and San Francisco office leases, made \$4.6 million in principal payments on capital lease obligations, and spent \$44.9 million as the cash component of consideration paid for acquisitions.

-As of December 31, 2007, our principal sources of liquidity consisted of cash, cash equivalents and short-term investments of \$96.8 million.
-As of December 31, 2007, we held \$7.9 million in long-term investments consisting of \$4.9 million in auction rate securities and \$3.0 million in other long-term fixed income securities.
-We generally invest in these securities for short periods of time as part of our investment policy.
-However, the recent uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities in recent auctions for these securities because the amount of securities submitted for sale has exceeded the amount of purchase orders.
+As of December 31, 2008, our principal sources of liquidity consisted of cash, cash equivalents and short-term investments of \$71.5 million.
+As of December 31, 2008, we held \$3.5 million in long-term investments consisting of \$2.9 million in auction rate securities and \$636,000 in other long-term fixed income securities.
+In prior years we invested in these auction rate securities for short periods of time as part of our investment policy.
+However, the uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities in recent auctions for these securities because the amount of securities submitted for sale has exceeded the amount of purchase orders.
 Accordingly, we still hold these long-term securities and are due interest at a higher rate than similar securities for which auctions have cleared.
 None of these investments are mortgage backed securities or collateralized debt obligations.
-As of December 31, 2007, these investments were fully backed by AAA rated bonds and are insured against loss of principal and interest by bond insurers whose AAA ratings are under review.
+As of December 31, 2008, certain of these investments were fully backed by investment grade and below investment grade bonds and are insured against loss of principal and interest by bond insurers whose ratings are under review and have been downgraded in some cases.
 These securities were valued using a discounted cash flow model that takes into consideration the financial condition of the issuers and the bond insurers as well as the expected date liquidity will be restored.
-If the credit ratings of the issuer, the bond insurers or the collateral continues to deteriorate, we may further adjust the carrying value of these investments.
-We are uncertain as to when the liquidity issues relating to these investments will improve.
-Accordingly, we classified these securities as long-term as of December 31, 2007.
+As of December 31, 2008, based on the valuation models and an analysis of other-than-temporary impairment factors, we have concluded that all of our investments in auction rate securities have experienced an other-than-temporary decline in fair value.
+Accordingly, we have recorded a pre-tax impairment charge of \$2.2 million related to these securities.
+If the credit ratings of the issuer, the bond insurers or the collateral continue to deteriorate, we may further adjust the carrying value of these investments.
+We are uncertain as to when the liquidity issues relating to these investments will impro